 For new consumers who are curious about cannabis, the best route is to start with a low dose beverage – low dose meaning 2-4 mg THC per 8-12 fluid ounces – and to take it slowly.
 A perfect example of a low dose beverage that is very approachable for new consumers is our partner, Cann’s Social Tonic.
 Each 8-ounce can contains 2 mg THC and 4 mg CBD, a ratio that allows the cannabinoids to complement each other.
 What’s more, Cann has some delicious flavors to choose from, like Lemon Lavender, Grapefruit Rosemary, and Orange Cardamom.

-After drinking half of a Cann, relax for a few minutes and see how you feel.
+After drinking half of a low dose drink, relax for a few minutes and see how you feel.
 Then you can decide if finishing the beverage is the path forward, or if saving the rest for later is the better choice.
 Remember, you can always drink more, but you can’t drink less!
 Taking the process slowly will allow you to see how your body reacts to the cannabinoids and how long it takes to feel the effects.

 Occasional Consumer: Make It Easy, Take It Easy